≡ Menu

 Origin of The American Bobtail Cat

-Legend has it that the American bobtail cat originated through the crossbreeding of the domestic tabby cat and the wild bob cat.
-And while it would be “fun” to and sort of easy to perpetuate this urban legend given the rather “wild” look these domesticated gems have, the truth is, the American Bobtail cat breed is simply the result of selective breeding that has occurred after an initial spontaneous genetic mutation caused one little kitten back in Iowa to have a short tail.
+Legend has it that the American bobtail cat originated through the crossbreeding of the domestic tabby cat and the wild bobcat.
+While it would be “fun” to and easy to perpetuate this urban legend given the relatively “wild” look these domesticated gems have, the truth is, the American Bobtail cat breed is simply the result of selective breeding that has occurred after an initial spontaneous genetic mutation caused one little kitten back in Iowa to have a short tail.

 You see…

-Where the gene responsible for the “shortened” tail is actually linked to a recessive gene.
+Where the gene responsible for the “shortened” tail is linked to a recessive gene.

 And when it comes to their tails…

-Full grown because he will typically have a natural gaze about him and an expression of alertness at all times.
+They will be flexible and sometimes straight, slightly curved, or kinked.
+And when alert, the American Bobtail will have an almost “wild” look about him.
+Mainly when fully grown because he will typically have a natural gaze about him and an expression of alertness at all times.
 Which makes sense because this isn’t a “dainty” little cat.
-The American Bobtail is a large cat, that not only looks big and tough but is also quite muscular and athletic.
+The American Bobtail is a large cat that looks big, tough, and quite muscular and athletic.

-American Bobtails tend to mature quite slowly, taking about two to three years to reach full size and maturity which isn’t all that long considering these guys can often live beyond 15 years of age.
+For this reason, American Bobtails tend to mature quite slowly, taking about two to three years to reach full size and maturity, which isn’t long considering these guys can often live beyond 15 years of age.

 Did we mention that they love to do tricks?

-Even folks who aren’t “crazy” about having a cat with a bobbed tail often find themselves owning several of these cats once they get to know one or two!
+If not, you should know this because their natural intelligence and curiosity make them ideal students and very receptive to training.
+If you teach, they can even play fetch and walk on a leash.
+This is why even folks who aren’t “crazy” about having a cat with a bobbed tail often own several of these cats once they get to know one or two!

 Grooming and care

-Combing and brushing the American bobtail cat regularly keeps its fur from tangling, it sheds more fur in the spring time so it’s best to pay more attention to it and groom regularly during this period.
-Now this might seem a bit excessive, but don’t fret, chances are your American Bobtail will come to enjoy being combed and it you’ll probably enjoy it too!
+Combing and brushing the American bobtail cat regularly keeps its fur from tangling.
+It sheds more skin in the spring, so it’s best to pay more attention and groom periodically.
+Now, this might seem a bit excessive, but don’t fret; Chances are your American Bobtail will come to enjoy being combed, and you’ll probably enjoy it too!

-American bobtail cat breed in general is a pretty health one.
-However, it’s not all that uncommon for them to have “spinal” issue related to the bobtail mutation that can affect their ability to control when they defecate.
-Which as you can image can be quite problematic for any “indoor” cat owner.
+American bobtail cat breed, in general, is a pretty healthy one.
+However, it’s not uncommon for them to have “spinal” issues related to the bobtail mutation that can affect their ability to control when they defecate.
+Which, as you can imagine, can be pretty problematic for any “indoor” cat owner.
+This is why it is essential to always work with a reputable cat breeder who will be aware of any potential genetic issues a particular cat breed may be susceptible to and actively tries to minimize these risks in their litter.

 It’s also why…

-It’s always a good idea to take a look a what it might cost you to purchase a pet insurance policy on your new pet before any “issues” arise.
-Because the last thing that you’ll want is for your little guy to develop a medical condition that is simply too expensive for you to be able to afford the care needed to treat your little buddy.
+It’s always a good idea to look at what it might cost you to purchase a pet insurance policy on your new pet before any “issues” arise cause the last thing you’ll want is for your little guy to develop a medical condition that is too expensive for you to afford the care needed to treat your little buddy.

-No, probably not.
-But until you know what they will and won’t cover and how much they actually cost, how will you know?
+No, probably not. t how will you know until you know what they will and won’t cover and how much they cost?

 For more information about who we feel currently offers the “best” pet insurance policies in the industry, we would encourage you to check out our Best Pet Insurance Company article.